Aziza’s story: “I want to grow enough food to sell”

 It affects me, the hunger, yes, we starve.

 With no other source of income – the family have no livestock or assets to sell – Aziza breaks rocks for hours a day, in order to sell stones to make a meagre amount of money.

-But it doesn’t have to be this way.
-With your support, our project in the Same district of Tanzania will provide training to farmers like Aziza so they can grow more food, feed their families and earn an income.
+Our project in the Same district of Tanzania will provide training to farmers like Aziza so they can grow more food, feed their families and earn an income.